-- 1. The right to have a hearing before an impartial body, - 2.
-The right to present evidence and witnesses on his/her behalf, - 3.
+- 1. The right to have a hearing before an impartial person or panel, - 2.
+The right to present evidence and witnesses on his/her own behalf, - 3.
 The right to be considered not responsible for violation of the student code of conduct until a violation is proven by a preponderance of evidence, - 4.
-The right to remain silent and have no inference of guilt drawn from such silence, - 5.
-The right to request an appeal of the decision of the hearing body based proper grounds, as detailed in the University's policies. - 6.
-Once a hearing date is set before a university court panel, both the accuser and the accused student will have the option of obtaining an advisor from the judiciary panel to assist in the preparation of their case. - 7.
+The right to remain silent and have no inference of responsibility for the violation drawn from such silence, - 5.
+The right when suspended or expelled from the University and/or removed from on-campus housing to request an appeal of the decision of the hearing officer or recommendation of the panel based on proper grounds, in accordance with and as detailed in the SCAI's policies.

+- 6. Once a hearing date is set before a university court panel, both the accuser and the accused student will have the option of obtaining an advisor from the SCAI panel to assist in the preparation of their case. - 7.
 Disciplinary measures which may be assigned to individual students for violations of the Student Code of Conduct include but are not limited to: expulsion, probated expulsion, suspension, probated suspension, restrictions, reprimand (oral or written), restitution, assignment to educational or developmental programs, and community service.

-Once a hearing date is set, both the accuser and the accused student will have the option of obtaining an advisor from the judiciary panel to assist in the preparation and presentation of their case.

-Disciplinary measures which may be assigned to individual students for violations of the Student Code of Conduct include but are not limited to, expulsion, probated expulsion, suspension, probated suspension, restrictions, reprimand (oral or written) restitution, and community service.